lasreeram/fliplibs/README.md

 Demo Programs

-ec_crypto - A set of demo programs on using elliptic curve cryptography with openssl
+ec_crypto - A set of demo programs on using elliptic curve cryptography with openssl (some sample google tests for ec_crypto class)

 mongo_db - Some demo programs for mongo db